Gloriously crispy hash browns loaded with all the extras: bacon, eggs, and yes, kimchi. Eat for for breakfast, lunch, dinner, or all of the above!

 How to Make Crispy Hash Browns:

 Grate potatoes.
-Place in cheese cloth or thin dishcloth and squeeze out as much liquid as you can.
+Soak in cold water.
+Or not, depending on preference.
+But either way, you’ll need to place in cheese cloth or thin dishcloth and squeeze out as much liquid as possible.

 Season potatoes.
 Fry potatoes in fat.
 On both sides.